Here is why I insert a “sic” after every reference to “World War” in Learner.

 Instinctively, weapons elites step up the level of social stress.
 If no valid reason exists, some bogus Cause can always be found.
 Class privilege; economic shell games; race, ethnic or religious bigotry; meaningless cultural controversies; private drug use; faith, magic and hysteria: the more trivial the controversy and the more intractable it seems, the better.

 First, those of victims.
-They magnify the harm done to them, their total innocence and the bestiality of perpetrators whose ancestors, descendants and imitators are cackling demons of evil incarnate.
+They magnify the harm done to them, their absolute innocence and the bestiality of perpetrators whose ancestors, descendants and imitators are cackling demons of evil incarnate.

 “Nothing much really happened.
 Their accusations are gross exaggerations.
 Everything that did take place was beyond our control.
 Someone else gave the orders.
 Besides, they deserved what they got.”